Assistant Professor, Department of Art

 "Dominant among the principles supporting the vitality of the arts seems to me that art possesses certain characteristics not replaceable by other activities of the human mind."

 -Rudolf Arnheim (1992)

 Justin Makemson joined the Belmont teaching community in 2011 from Indiana University in Bloomington, Indiana.
-While working on his doctorate degree in art education, Justin taught in Indiana University’s graduate and undergraduate art teacher education programs, and served as the early and advanced field experiences coordinator/supervisor.
-Prior to engaging a career in higher education, Justin taught art and psychology for eleven years in the public school systems of Indiana and Missouri.
-Justin also taught six years with the Achievers community-based arts enrichment program at William Jewell College in Liberty, Missouri.
+Prior to engaging a career in higher education, Justin taught art and psychology for eleven years in the public school systems of Indiana and Missouri, and worked six years with the Achievers community-based arts enrichment program through William Jewell College in Liberty, Missouri.

 Justin is Belmont’s art education program coordinator: In addition to teaching the department’s undergraduate and graduate-level (Masters of Art in Teaching) art education courses, Justin teaches Introduction to Visual Interpretation, the Art Experience, Art for the Educator, and coordinates/supervises the program’s multiple field experiences.
 Justin is the current faculty supervisor of Belmont’s student chapter of the National Art Education Association, and serves in leadership positions with the Tennessee Art Education Association and Tennessee Association of Craft Artists.